93lucasp/project1/README.md

 ### Next goals:
 * Improve the errors (because is to difficult to win)
+* Improve the media query because are to much.
 * Make random also the answers
 * Showing also the right answers
 * To put a better style.